 Overly large ears, ears that stick out, or otherwise deformed ears can create an unbalanced facial appearance.
 This may cause embarrassment for many people ranging from children to adults.
 Ear irregularities can be natural or caused by injury to the ear.
-New Orleans cosmetic surgeons, Dr. Kamran Khoobehi and Dr. Jules Walters, perform otoplasty (ear surgery) to resize, pin down, or reposition ears that appear irregular.
+New Orleans cosmetic surgeon Dr. Kamran Khoobehi performs otoplasty (ear surgery) to resize, pin down, or reposition ears that appear irregular.
 Ideal candidates are in good general health and over six years of age.
 Ear surgery can be performed on children once their ears have reached full growth and cartilage strength, which normally occurs around six years of age.

 "I had a breast augmentation done in 2011.
 The results were amazing!"- Anonymous / Vitals / Feb 11, 2016

 "Why did I walk around with a botched neck lift for 5 years, well because I was waiting for Dr. Khoobehi to come along and fix it.
 If you have a procedure, don't be alarmed in the first couple of weeks while the swelling distorts the results.
 When the dust settles, Dr. Khoobehi's work if by far the best.
 The only surgeon I trust with anything now."- Anonymous / RateMDs / Jul 09, 2019

 "Very compassionate and amazing staff.
 I will always go to Dr. Khoobehi for any of my cosmetic procedures."- N.L. / Yelp / Apr 22, 2019

 "A wonderful experience that has improved my physical appearance and given me the extra confidence needed.
 Dr. Koobehi and his staff are the best, extremely dedicated to do their maximum.
 I will do it again in a heart beat."- A. / Healthgrades / Oct 31, 2018